 !Note: This first notification is an official requirement in the automatic graduation procedure, but you already have to have taken action even before receiving this first notification.
 See points 2 and 8 below.

 2. Before finishing your studies (i.e., before taking the last exam or before handing in the last work), please check the following:

-You can check your study results via the My UM portal .
+You can check your study results via the Student Portal .
 Log in, follow ‘My Study’ and click on ‘Courses’ and then on ‘Academic Work’ .
 You should check your credits and grades, and the titles of papers, theses, internships, etc. If you find any mistakes or omissions in the registration of your results, please report these errors as soon as possible to the Exam Administration ( http://www.askpsy.nl/contact ).
 Please note that if a new transcript (list of exam subjects) has to be made due to unreported mistakes, the costs for this transcript will be charged to you.

 • The registration of your personal data .